nahsra/antisamy/README.md

 3) antisamy-myspace.xml

-MySpace was, at the time this project was born, arguably the most popular social networking site.
-Users were allowed to submit pretty much all HTML and CSS they want -- as long as it doesn’t contain JavaScript.
+MySpace was, at the time this project was born, the most popular social networking site.
+Users were allowed to submit pretty much all the HTML and CSS they wanted -- as long as it didn’t contain JavaScript.
 MySpace was using a word blacklist to validate users’ HTML, which is why they were subject to the infamous Samy worm.
-The Samy worm, which used fragmentation attacks combined with a word that should have been blacklisted (eval) - was the inspiration for the project.
+The Samy worm, which used fragmentation attacks combined with a word that should have been blacklisted (eval) - was the inspiration for this project.

 4) antisamy-anythinggoes.xml